danielrcollins1/OED-Expanded/OED-Expanded.md

 - Retrieve and Use a Potion
 - Ranged Attacks (unless a weapon thrown in the same direction as the character's movement)

-**Fleeing**:A creature can flee combat and does not draw a free attack at its back, but does suffer the penalty for attacks to the rear.
+**Fleeing**: A creature can flee combat and does not draw a free attack at its back, but does suffer the penalty for attacks to the rear.

-**Withdraw**:In combat a creature can move up to half their speed without turning their back on the enemy, preventing an attack against the rear flank.
+**Withdraw**: In combat a creature can move up to half their speed without turning their back on the enemy, preventing an attack against the rear flank.

 **Natural 1**: A roll of 1 on a d20 counts as a -10.
 On attack rolls, the Judge rolls a d20 with the following results: 1 = Hit Self, 2 = Hit Ally, 3 = Slip & Fall, 4 = Damage Weapon, 5 = Drop Weapon, 6+ = No Fumble.

-**Natural 20**:A roll of 20 counts as a 30.
+**Natural 20**: A roll of 20 counts as a 30.
 On attacks rolls, roll damage twice with all bonuses included.

 **Combat Modifiers**: The following situational modifiers may be added to attack rolls.